GenSpectrum/cov-spectrum-website/docs/date-cache.md

 A `UnifiedDay` object represents a single day and contains multiple representations of it (e.g. as `Dayjs`). `UnifiedIsoWeek` is the equivalent for weeks, which are used quite a lot in CoV-Spectrum.
 Days and weeks are linked to each other through `isoWeek` and `firstDay` fields for fast lookups.

 You can get a `UnifiedDay` or `UnifiedIsoWeek` by calling `globalDateCache.getDay` or `globalDateCache.getIsoWeek`.
 This is cheap from the second call for the same date, which really helps for our use case.
-If you are using `SampleSet` (see [./sample-set.md](./sample-set.md)) it already gets these objects from the date cache.

 `UnifiedDay` objects will be reference equal (`===`) if they represent the same day.
 The same holds for `UnifiedIsoWeek`.
 This allows using these objects as keys for `Map` or `Set` instead of using specially formatted strings.
 Note that you **must use `globalDateCache`** for this to work - do _not_ call `new DateCache()` yourself, except in tests.